juxor/afaq/markdown/secH1.md

-argued that the _"proletariat seizes the public power, and by means of this transforms the . . . means of production . . . into public property."_ In the **Communist Manifesto** they argued that _"the first step in the revolution by the working class"_ is the _"rais[ing] the proletariat to the position of ruling class, to win the battle of democracy."_ The proletariat _"will use its political supremacy to wrest, by degrees, all capital from the bourgeois, to centralise all instruments of production in the hands of the State, i.e. of the proletariat organised as the ruling class."_ [**Op.
+argued that the _"proletariat seizes the public power, and by means of this transforms the . . . means of production . . . into public property."_ In the **Communist Manifesto** they argued that _"the first step in the revolution by the working class"_ is _"rais[ing] the proletariat to the position of ruling class, to win the battle of democracy."_ The proletariat _"will use its political supremacy to wrest, by degrees, all capital from the bourgeois, to centralise all instruments of production in the hands of the State, i.e. of the proletariat organised as the ruling class."_ [**Op.
 Cit.**, p.
 635, p.
 717